ihciah/ddns-worker/README.md

     - `ZONE_ID`: You can find it in your [domain homepage](https://dash.cloudflare.com/).
     - `EMAIL`: Your Cloudflare account email.
     - `KEY`: Your Cloudflare API key, generate it [here](https://dash.cloudflare.com/profile/api-tokens) and allow it modify dns record.
-    - `TOKEN_ddns.example.com`: Your DDNS token, any random long string.
+    - `TOKEN_ddns.example.com`: The key format is `"TOKEN_" + your_sub_domain`.
+The value is the token for your sub-domain, you can set it as a long random string.

 2. Run `wrangler publish`.

-3. You can `curl -X POST https://ddns.YOUR_DOMAIN.workers.dev/update/ddns.example.com/MY_TOKEN` to update the record to the client ip address.
+3. You can `curl -X POST https://ddns.YOUR_WORKER_DOMAIN.workers.dev/update/ddns.example.com/EXAMPLE_TOKEN` to update the record to the client ip address.
 If you want to update different subdomains, you may add multiple key-values like `TOKEN_ddns2.example.com`.

 ## Note
-Since I have a complicated network topology at home, sometime the egress address is a foreign country IP.
-My dynamic IP address is only in China, so I wrote a fixed `CN` condition inside the code.
-You can delete it or modify it to your own needs.
+You can also set `COUNTRY` variable in `wrangler.toml` to only allow requests from that country(for example, when you misused a VPN, the DNS record will be your VPN outbound IP, which maybe not what you want).
+If you don't want it, just leave the key blank.
+Country code format is as `ISO 3166-1 Alpha 2`, for example, `CN`, `US`, `SG`.

+[The doc](https://developers.cloudflare.com/workers/cli-wrangler) helps you install and setup `Wrangler`.

 Wow so wasm!